cirosantilli/db/mysql.md

 `NULL` can be inserted in place of any value that is not marked `NOT NULL`.

-It represents absense of data.
+It represents absence of data.

     CREATE TABLE t (a INT, b INT);
     INSERT INTO t VALUES (0, 1);